 Mom may have lived a very comfortable upbringing, but like everything else, it didn’t last a very long time.
 At age 24, she was swept off her feet by my dad, a struggling law student.
 They fell in love and got married, after a brief engagement.
 Dad eventually ended up impregnating her, not once but nine times!

 My dad grew up as the only child of a widowed mother who barely graduated from elementary school.
-His sister met an unfortunate accident when she fell down the stairs and died later of a brain hemorrhage when they were both very young.
+His sister had an unfortunate accident when she fell down the stairs and died later of a brain hemorrhage when they were both very young.

 He often recalls attending his elementary graduation wearing a girl’s shoe as at the time he had no more workable good shoes but merely sandals.
 It was this lonely and miserable upbringing that my poor dad experienced that I believe led to his unstoppable desire to procreate.